iwmiwaplus/ODR/Partitioned Croplands/README.md

 </div>

-2. Comparison of the area of each crop mask to country level data on cultivated area from FAO’s Aquastat data portal
+2. Comparison of the area of each crop mask to country level data on cultivated area from FAO’s Aquastat data portal.

 ![Comparison of Area](/Figures/Comparison_of_areas_new.png)